drug-design/course/docs/chapters/protein-ligand-binding.md

 ![](https://media.drugdesign.org/course/protein-ligand-binding/2_2_3_1.png){: loading=lazy }
 ### Analysis

-Now that the raw data has been collected, one must generate additional data that can be deduced from the already existing information.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/analysis-2c6708f7'><i class='fa fa-play' aria-hidden='true'></i></button>Now that the raw data has been collected, one must generate additional data that can be deduced from the already existing information.
 This allows for the proper development of in-depth analyses that will generate new knowledge or hypotheses and the establishment of a rational link between the different components of the information.
 The aim of the analysis is to create a framework that integrates the knowledge that can be deduced from the structural elements that are essential for the biological activities and the stereo-chemical features of the receptor site.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer